shahrajabian/shahrajabian.github.io/_pages/teaching.md

 nav: true
 nav_order: 3
 ---
 Teaching is a high priority for me.
-I believe that it is our responsibility to share our fascination and knowledge to inspire future generations of students in the same way that it has been shared with us.
+I believe it's our responsibility to share our experiences and knowledge to inspire future students.
+By doing so, we can guide them, foster their passions, and empower them to reach their full potential.

 As a TA, I held review and problem-solving sessions, developed homework assignments and projects, provided feedback on projects, designed exams, and graded them.

 Throughout my academic journey, I’ve had the privilege of being a teaching assistant/instructor for the following courses:

+(<a href="/teaching/Pictures/">See the group photos from the last session.</a>)

 <h3 class="mt-4">Sharif University of Technology</h3>